Our Approach to Consultation

 Those new ways mean new ideas, new ways of doing things, new ways of working.

-The Premier has asked us to bring him options for our future to tackle the impact and maximise the opportunities arising from COVID-19.
-It’s not just the voice of the Council he wants to hear, it’s the voice of all Tasmanians.
+The Premier asked us to bring him options for our future to tackle the impact and maximise the opportunities arising from COVID-19.
+It’s was not just the voice of the Council he wanted to hear, it’s was the voice of all Tasmanians.

 Our approach to consultation

 From the very beginning, we recognised that consultation would be critical to understand how COVID-19 may impact our communities over immediate, medium and longer-terms, and to understand the recovery ideas people had to help us all recover from this pandemic, both socially and economically.

 Throughout this process, some 3500 Tasmanians have been involved in our consultation processes.

 - a public call for submissions in phase one and two;